Bobrobot1/Bobrobot1/README.md

 ### Pycord

-Pycord (Successor to Discord.py) is a pythob library, used to create bots on Discord.
+Pycord (Successor to Discord.py) is a python library, used to create bots on Discord.
 It allows developers to make bots that interact with users, join voice chats, manage channels, moderate users, and keep a server happy and healthy.

  ### Dart